-The SSU CAC CE Student Fellow will be an English or Communication Studies major doing an unpaid internship as a blogger.
+The SSU CACC CE Student Fellow will be an English or Communication Studies major serving as a blogger.
 S/he will create and edit blog posts in support of the CCE’s efforts; create posts about events, community organizations and opportunities, and other community engagement topics; work closely with CCE student assistants, especially those working on updating our social media accounts and the website; and watch the work of our counterparts and community partners for ideas.

 UC San Diego

-The UC San Diego Student Health Advocates are volunteer peer health educators that work to enhance the personal health of students and the collective health and well-being of the campus community through educational workshops, events, campaigns, and programs.
+One CESF Fellow will work as a UC San Diego Student Health Advocate, who are volunteer peer health educators that work to enhance the personal health of students and the collective health and well-being of the campus community through educational workshops, events, campaigns, and programs.
 These peer educators address topics such as nutrition, sexual health, stress, alcohol, physical activity, and more.
 Specific activities include: Educating other students about health issues and concerns through educational outreach programs on campus and in the community; Making presentations to students and the community about health issues; Participating in training fellow students; Attending meetings and workshops where information and ideas are exchanged; Improving communication, presentation and facilitation skills; Learning to be a confident leader among their peers.